Skip to main content

 nvidia.com/gpu: 1

-The toleration lets the pod schedule on tainted GPU nodes; the nodeSelector keeps it there.
+The toleration lets the pod schedule on GPU nodes; the nodeSelector keeps it there.
 Workloads without the toleration cannot land on GPU nodes, so the GPU pool is reserved for pods that actually want a GPU.

-Useful labels available on every pool
+Built-in labels on every pool

 LabelValue